In taking action on climate, this Arctic community wants to be a beacon to the world | CBC News

 The problem is, it isn't sufficiently cold yet.

-When an Old Crow resident tells this story around a fire at a mountainside camp, the Vuntut Gwitchen elders standing nearby nod.
+When an Old Crow resident tells this story around a fire at a mountainside camp, the Vuntut Gwitchin elders standing nearby nod.
 They know all about the freezer situation.

 There is snow everywhere here, 130 kilometres above the Arctic Circle, but by their standards, not much.
 It's cold, but not cold enough.